mlochbaum/BQN/doc/search.md

         stuff ⊐< "string"

-Just as bad, this result has the right information, but is enclosed and could break the program later on.
+This result has the right information, but is enclosed and could break the program later on.
 Remember that the result of a search function is *always* an array.
 We really want the [first](pick.md#first) element.

         stuff ⊑∘⊐⟜< "string"